6 Best Kimchi Brands – Price & Taste (2023)

 The Kimchi produced by Sinto may be made in the US, but it’s produced by a Korean-born chef who creates many different varieties to suit every taste.

 The spicy Kimchi is the classic napa cabbage mixed with daikon radish and seasoned to provide heat on the palate.
-This Kimchi is vegan and gluten-free.
-At only $9 for a 16 oz bag, Sinto Kimchi is also exceptional value for money.
+This Kimchi is also vegan and gluten-free but doesn't taste similar to Madges in my opinion.
+At only $10.00 for a 16 oz bag, Sinto Kimchi is also exceptional value for money.